bratkartoffel/security-jwt/README.md

 * internal: Support for an in-memory cache (ExpiringMap) for refresh tokens
 * memcache: Support for memcache to store refresh tokens
 * hibernate: Support for hibernate to store refresh tokens
+* redis: Support for redis to store refresh tokens

 Simply use the dependencies within your build script, spring boot takes care of the rest.
 The default configuration should be sufficient for the most use cases.